Most Americans consider retirement age to be 65, or somewhere in that ballpark. Early retirement might be considered 55 – 60.

 But let’s say they want to be a little more cautious and only assume a withdrawal rate of 3%.
 That changes the length of time to 17 years and 10 months, which allows them to reach financial independence before turning 48.

 As you can see through the steps outlined in this article and the fictional example, achieving financial freedom is possible.
 If you’re interested in financial independence but you haven’t yet taken any action, bookmark this page and start working through the steps.
-Sign up for a free Personal Capital account to start tracking your net worth and I think you’ll be hooked.
+Sign up for a free Empower account to start tracking your net worth and I think you’ll be hooked.